 Plaque forms when cholesterol lodges in the wall of the artery.
 To fight back, the body sends white blood cells to trap the cholesterol, which then turn into foamy cells that ooze more fat and cause more inflammation.
 That triggers muscle cells in the artery wall to multiply and form a cap over the area.
 But the soft plaque beneath the cap is dangerous.
-"For example, if your blood pressure spikes, it puts pressure on the thin wall of the plaque, which breaks open, forms a clot, and causes a heart attack," says Dr. Cannon.
+"For example, if your blood pressure spikes, it puts pressure on the thin wall of the plaque, which can break open, form a clot, and cause a heart attack," says Dr. Cannon.
 About three of every four heart attacks occur when plaques rupture.

 Larger plaques can block blood flow.
 But they are typically covered by thick, fibrous caps that can resist breaking apart.
 These are often treated by inserting a wire mesh tube (stent) near the blockage to widen the artery.

 Doctors target smaller, unstable plaque.
-"If we have a 30% blockage in the artery from soft plaque, the goal is to try to suck out the cholesterol from the inside so the plaque shrivels down to 15% but doesn't have anything inside it," says Dr. Cannon.
+"If we have a 30% blockage in the artery from soft plaque, the goal is to try to suck out the cholesterol from the inside so the plaque shrivels down to 15% and leaves nothing inside it," says Dr. Cannon.

 How do you get the cholesterol out of the plaque?
-By adjusting levels of cholesterol in the blood, where it travels inside particles called lipoproteins.
+By lowering levels of cholesterol in the blood, where it travels inside particles called lipoproteins.
 Low-density lipoprotein (LDL) deposits cholesterol into blood vessel walls.
-Its counterpart, high-density lipoprotein (HDL), removes the deposited cholesterol and carries it away in the bloodstream.
-"Good" HDL is difficult to change, but "bad" LDL can be lowered in a variety of ways.
-Statins—such as lovastatin (Mevacor) and pravastatin (Pravachol)—block the liver enzyme that promotes cholesterol production.
-Another medication called ezetimibe (Zetia) may be added to block cholesterol in the digestive tract.
+The drugs used most often to reduce LDL cholesterol levels are statins—such as atorvastatin (Lipitor) and rosuvastatin (Crestor).
+Statins block the liver enzyme that promotes cholesterol production.
+Another medication called ezetimibe (Zetia) may be added to inhibit the absorption of cholesterol in the digestive tract.
 "Shrinking plaques with strong statins has been seen when you get LDL below 70 (mg/dL)," says Dr. Cannon.
+Harvard Health Letter

 Very intensive lifestyle changes have also been shown to shrink plaque.
 Dr. Cannon recommends that you: